Our Health Program

 in a series of vaccinations that should be continued after

-you pick up your puppy.
+summary below).
 Contact your veterinarian for

 his/her vaccination timeline recommendations.